ArchiveBox/docs/Setting-Up-Storage.md

 See here for full more detailed instructions here: [RClone Documentation: The `rclone mount` command](https://rclone.org/commands/rclone_mount/)

 > [!TIP]
-> You can use any RClone FUSE mounts as a normal volumes (bind mount) for Docker containers, no storage plugin is needed as long as `allow-other` is setup properly.
+> You can use any RClone FUSE mounts as a normal volumes (bind mount) for Docker ArchiveBox, no storage plugin is needed as long as `allow-other` is setup properly.

 `docker run -v $PWD:/data -v /opt/archivebox/data/archive:/data/archive`